Frequently Asked Questions for DIA Reporting Entities

 52. What obligations do I have in terms of CDD on non-clients using my trust accounts?

 DIA holds the view that lawyers and accountants are required to meet the usual CDD requirements and other obligations under the AML/CFT Act in relation to their own clients.
-They do not however have to conduct CDD on non-clients using their trust accounts.
-Lawyers and accountants will still be required to meet all broader obligations under the AML/CFT Act, these include:
+They do not however have to conduct CDD on non-clients using their trust accounts in most circumstances (please refer to paras [23] to [28] of our guidance for further information).

-• Account monitoring obligations in relation to funds received into a trust account from parties other than (but ultimately for) their client
+• Account monitoring obligations in relation to funds received into a trust account from parties other than (but ultimately for) their client.

-• Enhanced CDD is required on those funds from the non-client if required – including wire transfers and SAR reporting (e.g. s22(1)(c), (d), (3), or s22A(1) of the Act).
+• Enhanced CDD is required on those funds from the non-client if required – due to the level of risk and/or SAR reporting (e.g. s22(1)(c), (d) or s22A(1) of the Act).

 Disbursements